 Electrical Engineering and Computer Science Home

 In 1971, the Electrical Engineering Department moved from the main engineering building, Crothers Engineering Hall, to Harding Hall.
-Harding Hall had been a dorm until then.
+Harding Hall had been a residence hall until then.
 The Computer Science program home was in the Administration Building from 1979 to 2009.
 While Harding Hall and the Administration buildings served the department well, we were able to completely vacate Administration and partially vacate Harding Hall in March of 2009, when phase one of the new Daktronics Engineering Hall was completed.

 At that time all faculty offices and a majority of the labs were re-located in this new building.
 From 2009-2012, several of our undergraduate and research labs were still located in Crothers, Solberg and Harding.